leolanese/JS_ES6_workshop/README.md

 09.

 10. Promises
-The Promise object is used for deferred and asynchronous computations.
+The Promise object is used for deferred and asynchronous computations (the action of mathematical calculation).

 > A Promise represents an operation that hasn't completed yet, but is expected to in the future.

-A Promise is in one of these states:
+1. A Promise can have one of these states:
 1.1 Pending: initial state, not fulfilled or rejected.
 1.2 Fulfilled: meaning that the operation completed successfully: fulfilled with a value 1.3 Rejected: meaning that the operation failed: rejected with a reason (error).